The story behind my banner heads have been updated – adding four more to my banner rotation.

 The Roundhouse – Another photo from our Vancouver 2012 trip.
 We snapped this photo while just Doug, Chaeli and I were exploring randomly on our own through areas of downtown Vancouver – Gastown, water front and where this photo was taken, Yaletown.

-Neys Park – Our first time using our little old trailer! we took a road trip to Thunder bay in 2011, tugging Doug’s late grandfather’s trailer back, while stopping at Neys Provincial Park to camp out for one night.
+Neys Park – Our first time using our little old trailer!
+We took a road trip to Thunder Bay in 2011, tugging Doug’s late grandfather’s trailer back, while stopping at Neys Provincial Park to camp out for one night.
 It was a beautiful park but way too cold to enjoy once the sun set.
 I was glad it was only just for a night before we drove to a nice, warm motel in the Souix.

 Rain on windshield – Taken during our little day trip to Niagara Falls on our 8th wedding anniversary.
 Yes, it was a rainy day but actually, it made for a nice, quiet day since not many people were traveling through the Niagara wine route.

 Killbear Park – The next two photos were taken during our summer camping trip of 2010 in Killbear Provincial Park.
 Hobbes was only 3 1/2 months old and had only been with us for three weeks.
 And what happens?
 He encounters a black bear!
-[Edit: the first of the two has been taken out of rotation]

-Peacocks – This particular image of three proud, male peacocks, was taken when we went to the zoo with Tai, B and their kids, M & E. It was their first trip to the zoo as a family. all the kids look so different now.
+Peacocks – This particular image of three proud, male peacocks, was taken when we went to the zoo with Tai, B and their kids, M & E. It was their first trip to the zoo as a family.
+All the kids look so different now.
 I am favouring this one at the moment because of the beautiful, intense blue.

 Northern California – These next two goes back to 2007 where Doug and I did an anniversary trip to San Francisco, Monterey Bay and Carmel.
 The trip also doubled as an excuse to visit friends who just had a baby girl.
-The below photo is part of the 17 Mile Drive, followed by another taken along Highway 1’s coast.
+The above photo is part of the 17 Mile Drive, followed by another taken along Highway 1’s coast.

 we spent this past cold weekend (the days were nice but our first night felt like it was just hovering above the 0 degrees mark – 2nd night was better but still chilly) camping at bronte creek provincial park.